View: Level:

 Present Tense — Indefinite & Definite Conjugation

-Three model verbs: tanul (to learn) — back vowel; keres (to search) — front-e vowel; követ (to follow) — front-ö vowel.
+Three model verbs: tanul (to learn) — back vowel; kér (to ask/request) — front-e vowel; követ (to follow) — front-ö vowel.
 Definite conjugation is used when the direct object is specific/definite.

-Person tanulni (back — A) keresni (front — E) követni (front — Ö)
+Person tanulni (back — A) kérni (front — E) követni (front — Ö)

 -ik Verbs (Ikes Igék) — Present Indefinite